frederic-perez/AmE-dictionary/data/dictionary.md

 __the name of the game__
 __the order of the day__
 __the proof is in the pudding__ _idiom_ The final results of something are the only way to judge its quality or veracity. _OK, if I did everything right, the engine should work right, but the proof will be in the pudding._
-__the real McCoy__ _idiom_ "The real McCoy" is an idiom and metaphor used in much of the English-speaking world to mean "the real thing" or "the genuine article", e.g. "he’s the real McCoy".
+__the real McCoy__ _idiom_ “The real McCoy” is an idiom and metaphor used in much of the English-speaking world to mean “the real thing” or “the genuine article”, e.g. “he’s the real McCoy”.
 __the skinny__ Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._
 __the sky is the limit__ _idiom_ :two: Anything is possible; there is practically no limit.
 __the third degree__ _idiom_ _informal_ Asking serious questions and/or giving someone rough treatment to get information. _I got the third degree when I got home last night._